jailbirt/theeye-docs/docs/core-concepts/iam/user-management.md

 -----

-## Users Domain Controller
+## Domain Controller

-On-premises installation allows to integrate the core users authorization and access control to a Domain Controller.
+On-premises installation of TheEye allows to integrate the core users authorization and access control to the customer Domain Controller.

-### Setup
+### Pre-Requistes

-TheEye creates a copy of the user Domain Controller profile with the following attributes:
+To integrate to a Domain Controller

+* Bind DN

+* Bind Credentials

+* TLS Certificate

+Once the integration is configured, the system will authenticate every user throught the Domain Controller.

+### User Profile

+The first time a user login to TheEye using the Domain Controller, TheEye internally register the user profile using the following attributes obtained from the Domain Controller:

 * id